haifeng-zhang/haifeng-zhang.github.io/_pages/publications.md

 ## Working Papers
 ---
 * H. Zhang, Y. Ren and R. Kraut.
-Mining and predicting temporal patterns in the quality evolution of Wikipedia articles. **Information Systems Research**, under review.
+Mining and predicting temporal patterns in the quality evolution of Wikipedia articles. **Information Systems Research**, in preparation for 2nd round review.
 * H. Zhang, Y. Ren, R. Kraut and E. Costa.
 How Did They Build the Free Online Encyclopedia: A Behavioral Review of Wikipedia Editor Collaboration.
 Under final preparation to be submitted to **ACM Computing Surveys**.
 * H. Zhang, Y. Ren and R. Kraut.
 Deciphering the recursive relationships between quality and crowd size in online open collaboration. _Work in Progress_.
 * H. Zhang, Y. Ren and R. Kraut.
 Unpacking the impact of anti-vandalism tools on Wikipedia collaboration: an agent-based analysis. _Work in Progress_.